Little Ship Club Rules and Minutes

 13.1 The Committee shall consist of not less than ten and not more than fifteen Guaranteeing Members elected at General Meetings (save for the application of Rules 14.17 and 14.23) and the Secretary.

-13.2 The Committee shall include the Commodore, both Vice-Commodores, not more than five Rear Commodores, the Honorary Treasurer, the Honorary Solicitor and the Secretary.
+13.2 The Committee shall include the Commodore, both Vice-Commodores, not more than five Rear Commodores, the Honorary Treasurer, the Honorary Legal Advisor and the Secretary.

 13.3 The Committee shall give notice to the Secretary at least four weeks prior to the Nomination Date in every year of the number of Committee posts vacant and available for election according to current needs.

 14.2 A nominee for election as Commodore shall have served as a member of the Committee for at least two years.

 14.3 A Commodore shall serve in that capacity for one year and be eligible for reelection thereafter but shall not serve as Commodore for more than two consecutive years, save with the consent of the President’s Committee, which may not in any circumstances authorise service in excess of four consecutive years.

 14.5 A nominee for election as Vice- Commodore shall have been a Member of the Club for at least two years and served as a member of the Committee or any Subcommittee for at least one year.

 14.6 A Vice-Commodore shall serve in that capacity for one year and be eligible for re-election thereafter but shall not be eligible for re-election as a Vice-Commodore for more than three consecutive years, save with the approval of a majority of the then existing Directors who may annually extend the period of eligibility by further periods of one year subject always to rule 14.25.
 [Rule 14.6 amended 5 March 2013]

 14.8 A nominee for election as Rear- Commodore shall have been a Member of the Club for at least two years and served as a member of the Committee or any Subcommittee for at least one year.